antvis/G6/packages/site/docs/manual/upgrade.en.md

 ---
-title: How to Update
+title: Update from v4 to v5
-order: 3
+order: 4
 ---

 Compared to G6 v4, G6 v5 introduces new capabilities in the following areas: